cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 would need to do a diff between your version and the new version and integrate the diff instead of replacing the whole file.

+For more detailed information on how to upgrade masterfiles please see Prepare masterfiles for upgrade section below.

 When the new masterfiles have been created and *cf-promises promises.cf* and *cf-promises update.cf* succeeds, you are ready to upgrade the Policy Server.
 That entails to

+* replace /var/cfengine/masterfiles with your new integrated masterfiles
 * stop the CFEngine services
 * upgrade the hub package
-* replace /var/cfengine/masterfiles with your new integrated masterfiles
 * replace (or merge with your changes) */var/cfengine/state/pg/data/postgresql.conf* with */var/cfengine/share/postgresql/postgresql.conf.cfengine* to update your